-While sailing, sighting various species of whale such as blue whale, narwhal and beluga is a distinct and exciting possibility.
+While sailing, sighting various species of whale such as humpback, blue whale, narwhal and beluga is a distinct and exciting possibility.

 Some departures are also designed to combine the wildlife viewing with the chance to see the extraordinary phenomenon of the Northern Lights.